Colorado’s Best Kid- Grant Morgan On Fox News

 If your students are gearing up to take college entrance exams like the ACT, SAT, and AP, one of Colorado's Best Kids has some great advice.
 Grant Morgan is a 2017 graduate of The Peak School in Frisco, CO.
 His nickname is "The Test Master" because he's aced so many of these tests.
 See his top five tips below.

 Grant is also an accomplished pianist, who has written an original sonata, and he speaks fluent Chinese and conversational Spanish.
 He also loves the great outdoors and traveling the world.
-He’s leaving soon for a 5-month nature and leadership course in Patagonia.
-After his trip, he plans to study at Columbia University and become a neurosurgeon.
+He's leaving soon for a 5-month nature and leadership course in Patagonia.
+After his trip, he plans to study medicine & neuroscience and become a neurosurgeon.

 Grant’s Test-Taking Tips:

 - Choose your tests wisely.
 You are about to devote months of your life to tests like Advanced Placement exams, so the best thing you can do to score well is choose a subject(s) you have passion for.
 You don't have to love studying for these tests, but what you learn should at least spark your curiosity.